 Regardless of the number of users, all subscriptions come with complete access to the platform, unlimited messaging, custom influencer lists, and a dedicated and on-demand account manager for guidance/assistance.

-The number of different ways to search in Julius is practically overwhelming at first.
+The number of different ways to refine and narrow your search in Julius is practically overwhelming at first.
 That sounds like a complaint but it isn’t.
 That’s because the interface is so clean and easy to understand, there’s never a moment where you feel overwhelmed by how to use the search tools.
-It’s immediately understandable, which creates the realisation that you don’t know which criteria to start with for your search.
+It’s immediately understandable, one of the ways that the software shows its “humanity.”

 If there are too many results, you can narrow them further.
 For example, by: